debalina-datta/The_cognition_box/about.md

 <span class="image right"><img src="{{ "/images/author.jpg" | absolute_url }}" alt="" /></span>

 Hello!
-I’m Deb!
+I’m Debalina!
 Currently a doctoral student in biological sciences, I find myself amidst a new-found ocean of knowledge all around me.
 Although the sail is set in a definite direction to prove myself as an able researcher, on my way, I often find myself at crossroads of subjects and discover new avenues of scientific facts that are illuminating.
 I have realised there is so much to know in this world and how important it is, that it be shared with all.